Neural-Ninja/PQC-RL/README.md

 ## References

-This implementation is based on the quantum reinforcement learning architecture described in recent literature, using parameterized quantum circuits for policy representation in reinforcement learning tasks.
+This implementation is based on the quantum reinforcement learning architecture described in recent literature (NeurIPS 2021, Parameterized Quantum Policies for Reinforcement Learning), using parameterized quantum circuits for policy representation in reinforcement learning tasks.